The easiest way to understand tone in writing is to think about emoticons.

 You create the overall tone by using your sentence structure and choice of vocabulary.

-When you get it right, you’ll know right away because you won’t need to describe what was said.
+When you get it right, you’ll know immediately because you won’t need to describe what was said.

 Related reading: Common Abbreviations We Use But Don’t Know The Meaning